fabien-todescato/zcube/README.md

       ) ) ) )
 ```

-# Example 2 : Some Analytics
+# Example 2 : What for ?
+Analytics !

 Now, why in the world would you want to do such a thing, decomposing trees into subtrees, and counting their occurrences ?